microsoft/mysqlnd_azure/README.md

 # PHP mysqlnd redirection extension mysqlnd_azure
 The source code here is a PHP extension implemented using mysqlnd plugin API (https://www.php.net/manual/en/mysqlnd.plugin.php), which provides redirection feature support.
 The extension is also available on PECL website at  https://pecl.php.net/package/mysqlnd_azure.

+**Important notice: There is a limitation that for Azure MySQL, redirection is only possible when the connection is configured with SSL.**

 ## Name and Extension Version
 Extension name: **mysqlnd_azure**